iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Master Thesis Outline.md

 2. State some special cases where the bound can be improved
 	1. Repeated Eigenvalues; discussion in the previous item's bullet point.
 	2. Eigenvalues Clustered Differently on the real line. discussion in the previous item's bullet point.
-3. Numerically Show it using my Julia code (With and without Full Orthogonalizations). <span style="color:red;">CODE REQUIRED</span>
+3. Numerically Show it using my Julia code (With and without Full Orthogonalizations). <span style="color:green;">DONE</span>
 	* Show the exact convergence.
-	* Show the Floating Point convergence as well

 **Part III: Floating Point Convergence**

 We set up and show the analysis for CG under floating point arithemtic.
-And when we also show how it Lanczos loses orthogonality.
+And when we also show how Lanczos loses orthogonality is related for another bound the residual.
 We demonstrate it with code and numerical evidence.

 1. State the Paige Theorem and use that to bound the convergence of CG over floating point arithemtic.
 Predict how the spectrum smeared out because of the floating point error.
 	* [[Floats Conjugate Gradient Convergence]] <span style="color:orange">Please add more details for Greenbaum's proof. </span>;